KPCW DIVERSITY STATEMENT, GOALS AND ACCOMPLISHMENTS

 - To assist in developing a more diverse future workforce with professional skills in the broadcasting/media industry by recruiting diverse candidates for KPCW’s internship opportunities and/or by participating in minority or other diversity job fairs.

-- Hired Bob Hendricks, a 69-year-old radio professional, as Program Director following a wide search including government, industry and online databases
+- Hired Melissa Allison and Carolyn Murray as news reporters, also following a wide search that included government, industry and online databases.

 - Provided continuing opportunities for high school age students through internships and participation on air broadcasting our High School news and music program “Miner Details”